What Are Skip Links? WordPress Accessibility Guide for WCAG 2.4.1

 Option 3: Use a Plugin

-A plugin like Skip Links Generator Pro adds skip links automatically without code.
+A dedicated plugin adds skip links automatically without code.
 Benefits:

 - Works with any theme including block themes